aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 ### workerNodeGroupConfigurations
 This takes in a list of node groups that you can define for your workers.

-You may define 0 worker node group for Bare Metal cluster.
-In this case, control plane nodes will not be tainted and all pods will be running in the control plane nodes.
-This mechanism can be used to deploy a single node Bare Metal cluster.
+You can omit workerNodeGroupConfigurations when creating Bare Metal clusters.
+In this case, control plane nodes will not be tainted and all pods will run on the control plane nodes.
+This mechanism can be used to deploy Bare Metal clusters on a single server.

 >**_NOTE:_** Empty workerNodeGroupConfigurations is not supported when Kubernetes version <= 1.21.